 - how we monitor performance and review the plan

-Leeds City Council is committed to acting fairly and proportionately.
+We are committed to acting fairly and proportionately.
 Enforcement action is not intended to punish, but to remedy harm caused by unauthorised development.
 We will always seek to resolve issues through negotiation where possible, reserving formal action for cases where it is necessary and in the public interest.
 Our decisions will be consistent, transparent and focused on protecting the wider community rather than resolving private disputes.

 A breach of planning control occurs when development or a change of use takes place without the required permission, or when conditions attached to a planning consent are not complied with.
-It can also include works to Listed Buildings or protected trees without consent, the display of unauthorised advertisements, or land that has become so untidy as to harm local amenity.
+It can also include works to listed buildings or protected trees without consent, the display of unauthorised advertisements, or land that has become so untidy as to harm local amenity.
 Each case is assessed on its individual merits, with priority given to those causing the most significant harm.

 The most common breaches of planning control in Leeds are: